albertleigh/openfin-react-doc/src/markdowns/en-US/start/installation.md

 > However, an alternative standalone solution is provided via [openfin-js-cli].
 Plz check scaffolding [openfin-js-cli] section for more info.

+### Wanna get hands dirty?

+> Not having fun with the installer, please check the [openfin-js-cli] and its corresponding section of this document
+> to dig into the template codes for more.
+Have fun~

 [openfin-js-cli]: https://www.npmjs.com/package/openfin-js-cli